📐 SAT

 Math

-The SAT places a heavier emphasis on math โ it makes up half of your total score.
-The ACT Math section covers algebra, functions, geometry, statistics and probability, and number and quantity, including topics like rational exponents, vectors, matrices, and trigonometric ratios.
-If math is your strongest subject, the SAT’s emphasis on it could work in your favor.
-If you prefer to spread your score across more subjects, the ACT’s structure may suit you better.
+The SAT puts more weight on math, which makes up half of your composite.
+ACT Math is one section out of three required, and it covers algebra, functions, geometry, statistics and probability, and number and quantity, including rational exponents, vectors, matrices, and trig ratios.
+If math is your strongest subject, the SAT structure rewards that.
+Students whose strengths are spread more evenly across English, math, and reading often do better with the ACT structure.

 Reading and English

-The ACT Writing section is a 40-minute essay in which students develop their own perspective on a complex issue and analyze its relationship to other provided perspectives.
-Like Science, it is optional for the vast majority of schools โ though a small number of institutions still require it.
-The SAT does not currently include an essay component.
+The ACT Writing section is a 40-minute essay in which you develop your own perspective on an issue and analyze its relationship to other perspectives the prompt provides.
+Like Science, it is optional at almost every school, though a few still require it.
+The SAT no longer has an essay at all.

 Timing and Pacing

-The ACT is generally considered the more time-pressured test.
-ACT notes that the time limits are designed to give nearly everyone enough time to finish, but pacing yourself carefully is essential.
-Students who work quickly but sometimes sacrifice accuracy tend to do better on the SAT.
-Students who are fast and accurate tend to excel on the ACT.
+The ACT is the more time-pressured test.
+ACT itself says the time limits are designed to give nearly everyone enough time to finish, but in practice pacing is where students lose points.
+Test-takers who are accurate but not particularly fast tend to do better on the SAT, while students who can move quickly without sacrificing accuracy tend to do better on the ACT.

 Calculator Policy

-On the SAT, the Desmos graphing calculator is embedded in the Bluebook testing app with both graphing and scientific options โ students can toggle between the two at any point during the Math section.
-Students may also bring their own approved handheld calculator.
+On the SAT, the Desmos graphing calculator is built into the Bluebook testing app, with both graphing and scientific options that you can toggle between at any point during Math.
+You can also bring your own approved handheld.

-On the digital ACT, the Desmos graphing calculator is now embedded in the online Math section as well โ students can also bring their own approved handheld calculator.
-The paper ACT remains unchanged โ students must bring their own approved calculator.
-Calculators are not permitted on the ACT Science section in either format.
+On the digital ACT, Desmos is now embedded in the online Math section as well, and you can also bring your own approved handheld.
+The paper ACT is unchanged: bring your own approved calculator.
+Calculators are not permitted on ACT Science in either format.

-Desmos tends to be a bigger advantage on the SAT than on the ACT.
-The SAT’s heavy emphasis on algebra and coordinate geometry aligns particularly well with Desmos’s graphing strengths, while the ACT Math section covers a broader and more varied range of topics.
+Desmos is a bigger advantage on the SAT than on the ACT.
+The SAT leans heavily on algebra and coordinate geometry, which is precisely what Desmos handles best.
+ACT Math covers a broader range of topics, so Desmos helps less there.

 Who Tends to Do Better on the SAT

-- Students who are comfortable working on a computer
+• Students comfortable working entirely on a computer

 Who Tends to Do Better on the ACT

-- Students who are strong across English, math, and reading
+• Students whose strengths are distributed across English, math, and reading

-- Students who prefer a traditional paper-based format (a digital option is also available)
+• Students who prefer a paper-based format (digital is also available)

 The Best Way to Decide: Take a Practice Test of Each